TomaszSuchan/hyRAD/wetlab.md

 Incubate for 20 min at 37°C.

 Perform AMPure cleanup with the beads:sample ratio 2:1 according to the manufacturer's instructions.
-Resuspend in 10 μl of 10 mM Tris or water.
+Resuspend in 20 μl of 10 mM Tris or water (or more, depending on the number of PCR replicates in the next step).

 ### 3.7 PCR amplification